wagov/wasocshared/docs/advisories/20230726001-AMD-Zenbleed-Flaw-Leaks-Sensitive-Data.md

 ## What is vulnerable?

-The vulnerability affects the following products all Zen2 Processors:
+The vulnerability affects all AMD Zen2 Processors:

 - Ryzen 3000